 Profile: Canadian National Railway Co (CNR.TO)

-The grain and fertilizers commodity group depends on crops grown and fertilizers processed in western Canada and the United States Midwest.
-The grain segment consists of three segments: food grains (mainly wheat, oats and malting barley), feed grains and feed grain products (including feed barley, feed wheat, peas, corn, ethanol and dried distillers grains), and oilseeds and oilseed products (primarily canola seed, oil and meal, and soybeans).
-The Company also serves producers of potash in Canada, and producers of ammonium nitrate, urea and other fertilizers across Canada and the United States.
+The grain and fertilizers commodity group depends primarily on crops grown and fertilizers processed in Western Canada and the United States Midwest.
+The grain segment consists of three segments: food grains, including wheat, oats and malting barley; feed grains and feed grain products, including feed barley, feed wheat, peas, corn, ethanol and dried distillers grains, and oilseeds and oilseed products, including primarily canola seed, oil and meal, and soybeans.
+The grain produced in Western Canada and moved by the Company is primarily exported through the ports of Vancouver, Prince Rupert and Thunder Bay.
+In the United States, grain grown in Illinois and Iowa is exported, as well as transported to domestic processing facilities and feed markets.
+The Company also serves various producers of potash in Canada, as well as producers of ammonium nitrate, urea and other fertilizers across Canada and the United States.

 Canadian National Railway Co